saurabhima/gsoc_LEADERBOARD/README.md

 # **SphinxCAPT.org LEADERBOARD**
 ### Overview
 In this project we are designing a FLASK based Web App to maintain Leaderboards for [SphinxCAPT.org](http://SphinxCAPT.org).
 The app is based on the REST design with inherent security infrastructure.
+This project is being maintained as part of the Google Summer of Code 2017.
 ### Requirements
 * Backend
     * Python 3